SuperEvan joins XSET: "Something to prove" - Dexerto

 Call of Duty: Warzone star and Twitch streamer, Evan ‘SuperEvan’ Moore, has officially joined XSET Gaming.
-To bring in the news, we spoke with Evan and XSET co-founder Marco Mereu about the man behind the mask and the partnership’s future.
+To bring in the news, we had an interview with Evan and XSET co-founder Marco Mereu about the man behind the mask and the partnership’s future.

 SuperEvan is one of Warzone’s five highest earners of all time and a consistent favorite to win major tournaments.
 Now, he joins XSET Gaming, who continue to push the envelope in Warzone and at the crossroads of gaming, esports, and entertainment.